Delvin Myles: Professional career

 Myles played in the Canadian Football League for the Winnipeg Blue Bombers (1997–1998), in the Spring Football League for the Los Angeles Dragons (2000), in the Arena Football League for the Anaheim Piranhas (1997), the Portland Forest Dragons (1999), the Los Angeles Avengers (2000–2001), and the Oklahoma Wranglers (2002) and in the af2 for the Bakersfield Blitz (2003), Central Valley Coyotes and the Alaska Wild.
 He was a player-coach for theWild in the Intense Football League.

 Coaching career

 In 2024, Myles served as defensive coordinator for the Oregon Blackbears of the failed third incarnation of the Arena Football League.
-In 2025, he was hired for the same position with the Oregon Lightning of Arena Football One, where he previously coached from 2021 to 2023 when the they were the Oregon High Desert Storm of the now-defunct American West Football Conference.
+In 2025, he was hired for the same position with the Oregon Lightning of Arena Football One, where he previously coached from 2021 to 2023 when they were the Oregon High Desert Storm of the now-defunct American West Football Conference.
 On August 28, 2025, Myles was hired as new defensive coordinator of the Washington Wolfpack.